 - (a) The Board shall reimburse Union members for approved course fees charged against the acquisition/renewal of a first aid certificate including Industrial First Aid upon successful completion of the course.
-It is the responsibility of the Union member to apply for this benefit and provide proof of payment and successful completion. - (b) An employee holding a valid first aid certificate and acting as a designated first aid attendant shall be paid an allowance of \$50.00 per month.
+It is the responsibility of the Union member to apply for this benefit and provide proof of payment and successful completion. - (b) Subject to paragraph (c), an employee holding a valid first aid certificate and acting as a designated first aid attendant shall be paid a monthly allowance of \$66.74 per month.: